 5.2.
 End Semester University Examinations

-- He/she must secure not less than 75% attendance in the total number of working periods during the first year and in each semester thereafter and shall be physically present for a minimum of 60% of the total working periods.
-In addition, he/she also shall be physically present in at least 50% of total working periods for each subject
+- He/she must secure not less than 75% attendance in the total number of working periods in each semester and shall be physically present for a minimum of 60% of the total working periods.
+Total leave of absence shall not exceed 25% of the academic contact hours for a course.
+On medical ground the college Principal can relax the minimum attendance requirement to 60%, to write the end semester examination.
+This is permitted for one or more courses registered in the semester.

 - The condonation shall be granted subject to the rules and procedures prescribed by the university from time to time.